Transforming lives with developmental therapy

 • Support for the school/learning environment; and

-The sensory processing interventions are carefully constructed strategies to help the child better regulate themselves and to help them process sensory information more effectively.
-The other parts of the therapy plan are specifically designed to enable the child to become more independent and to be more settled on a day to day basis.
-As part of the detailed report, we provide strategies for schools to support the child within a classroom and how to empower the child with their learning.
+The sensory processing interventions are carefully constructed strategies to help the young person better regulate themselves and to help them process sensory information more effectively.
+The other parts of the therapy plan are specifically designed to enable them to become more independent and to be more settled on a day to day basis.
+As part of the detailed report, we provide strategies for schools to support them within a classroom and how to empower them with their learning.

-We make sure that parents/carers are given training by our therapists to enable them to do the techniques effectively at home and each family is provided with a file of information to help support their child at home; this information is specifically tailored for the child’s needs and no two programmes are the same.
+We make sure that parents/carers are given training by our therapists to enable them to do the techniques effectively at home and each family is provided with a file of information to help support their young person at home; this information is specifically tailored for their needs and no two programmes are the same.
 The information is devised by our bibic trained therapists and has been developed over many years of experience.

 The bibic difference – empowering happier, more rewarding lives

-bibic’s individualised therapy strategies make a positive difference to everyday life, enabling greater independence, increasing confidence and self-esteem and importantly, improve life choices helping a child achieve their full potential.
+bibic’s individualised therapy strategies make a positive difference to everyday life, enabling greater independence, increasing confidence and self-esteem and importantly, improve life choices helping a child or young adult achieve their full potential.

-As a result of bibic’s integrated approach, many parents say they are more aware, confident and able to make informed choices about issues affecting their child’s life:
+As a result of bibic’s integrated approach, many parents say they are more aware, confident and able to make informed choices about issues affecting their young person’s life:

 “Better understanding and strategies have changed all our lives, I now recognise warning signs, when Josh is struggling with life, and how to pre-empt a melt down and head it off”.